Khmer National Navy: Footwear

 MRK footwear was diverse.
 Ratings and sailors were issued black, brown, and whitened leather low laced shoes matching the dress uniforms worn on active service, walking-out or formal occasions.
 For parades, Marine officers and enlisted men were turned out in French black leather M1952 ankle boots (Brodequins Modèle 1952) and white French-style half-gaiters with side-lacing and a spat covering the top of the boot; Naval Academy cadets favoured white American-style long gaiters upon the adoption of their blue full dress in 1974.
-On the field, both seamen and naval infantrymen wore brown leather US M-1943 Combat Service Boots and French M1953 "Rangers" (French: Rangers modéle 1953) or French canvas-and-rubber Pataugas tropical boots, and sandals; after 1970, the MNK retained the earlier regulation footwear although American M-1967 black leather and Jungle boots, and South Vietnamese Bata tropical boots soon replaced the older combat models.
+On the field, both seamen and naval infantrymen wore brown leather U.S. M-1943 Combat Service Boots and French M1953 "Rangers" (French: Rangers modéle 1953) or French Pataugas olive canvas-and-rubber jungle boots, white low tennis shoes, flip-flops and leather peasant sandals; after 1970, the MNK retained the earlier regulation footwear although American M-1967 black leather boots with DMS "ripple" pattern rubbler sole and Jungle boots, Canadian Bata tropical boots and South Vietnamese black canvas-and-rubber Indigenous Combat Boots soon replaced the older combat models.

-Navy Ranks
+Navy ranks

 The MRK used the same standard FARK/FANK French-style rank chart as the Army and the Khmer Air Force, though the nomenclature was different.
 Flag, senior and junior officers (Officiers généraux, officiers supérieurs et officiers subalternes) – including their counterparts in the Naval Infantry – and petty officers' (Officiers mariniers) ranks were worn on various coloured removable shoulder boards (with gold laurel-like leaf embroidery on the outer edge for Admirals) or shoulder strap slides identical to the Army pattern, with the addition of a miniature royal coat-of-arms featuring a combined crown-and-anchor device on the inner end.
 Enlisted men and Marine NCOs (Quartier-maîtres et matelots/fusiliers) wore chevrons on both upper sleeves.

 In 1970 the MNK changed the colours of their shoulder boards and shoulder strap slides to a standardized Navy Blue or black with a simple fouled anchor on the inner end, which replaced the earlier royal crest.
-Naval and marine officers and NCOs adopted rank chest tabs to wear with the US-supplied OG jungle fatigues though Army-pattern metal pin-on collar rank insignia also came into use in 1972.
+Naval and marine officers and NCOs adopted rank chest tabs to wear with the U.S.-supplied OG jungle fatigues, although Army-pattern metal pin-on collar rank insignia also came into use in 1972.

+Rank insignia

 Insignia

-There were no arm-of-service designations as such in the Khmer National Navy, although when wearing US OG jungle fatigues, naval personnel skills and trades were identified by collar badges, in either metal pin-on or cloth embroidered versions.
+There were no arm-of-service designations as such in the Khmer National Navy, although when wearing U.S. OG jungle fatigues, naval personnel skills and trades were identified by collar badges, in either metal pin-on or cloth embroidered versions.
 These were worn on the left collar only by ratings and on both collars by enlisted ranks: